Least Squares Estimation of a Quasiconvex Regression Function: Introduction

-Production functions are linked to cost functions through a dual relationship, and both are used to characterize production using the characteristics of production and the variables that are observable and measurable.
-Thus, axioms that hold for production functions imply similar axioms for cost functions \citep{shephard1953,diewert1982duality}.
-We will frame our discussion of axiomatic properties primarily in terms of production functions, recognizing that through duality similar axioms are required for cost functions.

-Microeconomic theory often implies qualitative assumptions on production functions, and the most prominent of those assumptions is the monotonicity axiom~\cite[page 6]{varian1992microeconomic}.
-The monotonicity axiom says that an increase in input resources should lead to no less output.
+Production functions are linked to cost functions through a dual relationship, so axioms that hold for production functions imply similar axioms for cost functions \citep{shephard1953,diewert1982duality}.
+We will thus frame our discussion of axiomatic properties primarily in terms of production functions, recognizing that through duality, similar axioms are required for cost functions.
+Microeconomic theory often implies qualitative assumptions on production functions, and the most prominent of those assumptions is the monotonicity axiom~\cite[page 6]{varian1992microeconomic}, which says that an increase in input resources should lead to no less output.
 This argument is common and reasonable for establishments facing competition, see e.g., \citet[Pages 10--11]{beattie1985economics} and \cite{chambers1988applied}.
 Formally, the monotonicity axiom implies that

 where for two vectors $\boldsymbol a := (a_1,\ldots, a_d), \boldsymbol b:= (b_1, \ldots, b_d) \in \R^d$, we say $\boldsymbol a \lle \boldsymbol b$ if $a_i \le b_i$ for all $i \in \{1, \ldots, d\}$.